fpi-ii/GetCleaData-CourseProject/README.md

 The script will save the tidy data set required by the assignment in the working directory under the name 'pr_assignment_2_tidy_data.txt'.

+See the Cookbook.md for a more detailed description of the data analysis.